Nitwix/lddr_git/ang/ubik.md

 - the bomb seems to have aged them (?)

 ## Chapter 7
-- the ship lands in Z�rich
+- the ship lands in Zürich
 - Joe decides to put Runciter in the moratorium with Ella
 - A chopper brings Joe, Al and Runciter to the moratorium
 - Joe tries to vidphone a precog at Hollis but his coins are *obsolete*

 ## Chapter 8
-- Joe is in a hotel room in Z�rich
+- Joe is in a hotel room in Zürich
 - He tries to call but he only hears the voice of Runciter on the phone.
 - Von Vogelsang comes to the hotel and tells Joe that they managed to mesure cerebral activity in Runciter's brain but that they couldn't establish communication with him.
 - Joe and von Vogelsang find Wendy Wright's body in a cupboard.
 She is minified as if she'd died centuries ago.